 - See also: x86-isa, mips, sparc, ia-32, freebsd, linux, opengl, powerpc, solaris, visual-studio-editor

-- I have 23 facts about x86-64. what would you like to know? email me and let me know how I can help.
+- Have a question about x86-64 not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020